gustinmi/sensorius/README.md

 ## Facts from requirements

-- system is real-time
-- producers specify no key so hence there is round robin to partitions
-- we want to prevent saving of same data reading as much as possible
-- changing anything on Kafka is out of scope.
-We have no access to topic configuration, message format, etc
-- application is real-time so we save and keep data in best effort manner.
+- Application is real-time so we save and keep data in best effort manner.
 We discard old stale data (because some sensor was offline for considerable amount of time or had latency problems)
+- Producers specify no key so hence there is round robin producing to partitions (as per spec)
+- Changing anything on Kafka configuration and producer side is out of scope (topic configuration, message format, keys, headers)
-- since we are only interested in change in temperature, we avoid save same readings (in respect to given time frame)
+- Since we are only interested in change in temperature, we avoid save same readings

 ## Implementation decisions based on input document

+- Realtime data is processed in time-based frames (if same reading is repeated in whole time frame, only 1 reading is actually saved)
+- If however sensors readings is increased (bigger resolution), we save when reading count reaches treshold
-- due to high partition count we'll use cocnurrent listeners
+- Due to high partition count we'll use concurrent listeners.
-- core engine was detached from Kafka in order for us to be able to use simulation engines in tests
+- Core engine was detached from Kafka in order for us to be able to use simulation engines in junit tests.
-- there was no time to benchmark Spring CDI container, so core functionality is more or less written in POJOs.
+- There was no time to benchmark Spring CDI container, so core functionality is more or less written in POJOs.
 It should be faster.
-- since performance is most important, i decided to go with console profile (no embedded webserver).
-This will of course mean some of the spring monitoring functionalities will not be available
+- Since performance is most important, i decided to go with console profile (no embedded webserver).
+This will of course mean some of the spring monitoring functionalities will not be available.
-- incremental testing (no kafka, embedded kafka, real kafka); all important components can be tested in standalone
+- Incremental testing (no Kafka, embedded Kafka broker, real Kafka broker); all important components can be tested in standalone mode.

 ###  Points for improvements